Cardi B apologises for promoting Armenia fundraiser: "We did not do our research"

 After Cardi posted the image, the hashtag #cardibsupportsterrorism began gaining traction on social media, with many condemning the rapper for appearing to take sides.

-In a voice note posted to Twitter yesterday (October 6), Cardi admitted she hadn’t done her research while apologising for any offence caused.
+In a voice note posted to Twitter yesterday (October 6), Cardi admitted she hadn’t done her research and apologised for any offence caused.

 “I woke up this morning and I’m seeing that me and my baby father are getting attacked,” Cardi said in the two-part upload, which you can listen to below.